Father of the House: Hungary

 In Hungary, the term országgyűlés korelnöke (President by the age) refers to the oldest member of the National Assembly (previously House of Representatives, the lower house).
 Before the open session, the senior chairperson and junior notaries review the mandates of all the elected MPs in addition to their own.
-He or she presides over the newly elected parliament until the appointment of the officials.
+The member presides over the newly elected parliament until the appointment of the officials.

 It is also worth mentioning that József Madarász who was Father of the House from 1892 to his death in 1915 at the age of 100, was also member of the Parliament from 1848 (whenever it was convened) and prior to that he was emissary of the Hungarian Diet, the predecessor of Parliament in Hungary, from 1832.
 Thus making him the longest serving member of Parliament in Hungary at a record of 82 years.